Contact information

 About

-I am a third-year DPhil student supervised by Mark Woolrich at the Oxford Centre for Human Brain Activity.
-My research sits at the intersection of machine learning and neuroscience.
-I analyse, model, and decode EEG and MEG data using standard signal processing and machine learning techniques.
-I also develop novel deep learning approaches for such data.
+I have obtained my PhD under the supervision of Mark Woolrich, Oiwi Parker Jones, and Mats van Es at the Oxford Centre for Human Brain Activity.
+My research was at the intersection of machine learning and neuroscience.
+I have conducted analysis, modelling, and decoding of EEG and MEG data using standard signal processing and machine learning techniques.
+I also developed novel deep learning approaches for such data.
 I am especially interested in decoding language (e.g. reading / inner speech), and potential applications in brain-computer interfaces (BCI).
 I am also more and more interested in novel invasive/noninvasive BCI technologies.

 Bio